SatelliteWP/rocket-nginx/README.md

 Yes!
 Rocket-Nginx will detect if the request was made through HTTP or HTTPS and serve the right file depending on the request type.
 Both protocols are handled automagically since version 1.0.

 ## <a name='license'>License</a>
-Released under the [GPL](http://www.gnu.org/licenses/gpl.html).
-See the link for details.
+Released under the MIT License.
+See the license file for details.